10 Essential Tools for Managing Cloud Infrastructure

 1. Terraform

-Terraform, by HashiCorp, is a leading Infrastructure as Code (IaC) solution that allows teams to define and provision cloud resources using declarative configuration files.
-Its ability to support multiple cloud providers, including AWS, Azure, and Google Cloud Platform, makes it a versatile choice for managing hybrid and multi-cloud environments.
+Terraform by HashiCorp is a leading Infrastructure as Code (IaC) tool that lets teams define and provision cloud resources using declarative configuration files.
+It supports multiple cloud providers, including AWS, Azure, and Google Cloud, making it ideal for hybrid and multi-cloud setups.

-- State Management: Accurately track infrastructure changes and dependencies for reliable deployments.
+- State Tracking: Monitor infrastructure changes and dependencies for reliable deployments.

 Example Terraform Snippet (AWS EC2 Instance):